rails/rails/guides/source/active_record_validations.md

 error message when a validation fails during the creation of that model via a web form.

-Since every application handles this kind of thing differently, Rails does not include any view helpers to help you generate these messages directly.
-However, due to the rich number of methods Rails gives you to interact with validations in general, you can build your own.
+Since every application handles displaying validation errors differently, Rails does not include any view helpers for generating these messages.
+However, Rails gives you a rich number of methods to interact with validations that you can use to build your own.
 In addition, when generating a scaffold, Rails will put some generated ERB into the `_form.html.erb` that displays the full list of errors on that model.

 Assuming we have a model that's been saved in an instance variable named `@article`, it looks like this: